Lutsik1998/LogisticHelper/README.md

 docker-compose -f docker-compose-nix.yml up
 ```

-To run some of services add the name of servise (main-db, cache-db, spring-WebAPI)
+To run some of services add the name of servise (main-db, spring-WebAPI, angular-WebUI)

 ```
-docker-compose up main-db cache-db
+docker-compose up
 ```

 ### Warning!
 If one of the ports is already busy, not all items will be running.